dbanetto/uni/findbugs/report.md

 % Assignment 3 - Static Analysis Tools - ENGR441
 % David Barnett (300313764)

-This report will review multiple static analysis tools and some example usage of them.
+This report will review multiple static analysis tools, some example usage of them and an overview of the implementation of Liveness analysis for the While language.

 # FindBugs